+The public house is located on the southern side of Dockhead Street.
+There are other commercial properties to either side on Dockhead Street with flatted properties above.
 The application site is located between the rear (south) of the public house building and the north side of Dockhead Place.
-The application site is some 122sqm in area, including existing terrace.
+The application site is some 122sqm in area, including an existing terrace.
 Seats for a maximum of 67 persons would be provided.
-The western boundary of the site is the blank wall of a rear extension of 20-24 Dockhead Place.
-To the east of the site is the rear yard of 5-11 Quay Street.
-Across Dockhead Place to the south at a distance of some 8m are the rear gardens of flats at 15 Quay Street and 1 and 3 The Braes.
+The western boundary of the site is the blank wall of a rear extension of No. 20-24 Dockhead Place.
+To the east of the site is the rear yard of No. 5-11 Quay Street.
+Across Dockhead Place to the south at a distance of some 8m are the rear gardens of flats at No. 15 Quay Street and No. 1 and 3 The Braes.
 The rear elevations of those buildings are between some 18m and 28m distant.

 The application site would be used for external seating.
-A 2.5m high palisade fence with a recessed gate would be erected on the southern boundary with Dockhead Place.
+A 2.5m high palisade fence with a recessed gate has been erected on the southern boundary with Dockhead Place.
 An external covered terrace already exists within the site.
-The terrace was granted retrospectively (ref: 06/00401/PP) in 2006 for use as a terrace associated with the public house.
-Condition 1 of that permission prohibited the use of the terrace for consumption of alcoholic drinks or other beverages.
-The application therefore also seeks to remove this condition.
+Planning permission was granted retrospectively (ref: 06/00401/PP) in 2006 for use as a terrace associated with the public house.